YanikKumar93/IP-Project-/Source_Code .md

 print("Welcome to The Survey analysis of the topic"
       "Job placement in various colleges around the world ") print ("The given report consists of the following dataset:"
        "1.
-Aound 200 Universties"
+Around 200 Universities"
        "2.
 UG and PG placement of all the Universities" "3.
-Placement percentage of each unversity"
+Placement percentage of each university"
        "4.
 Number of males and females placed per college " "5.
 Highest package obtained by a student of a particular university(in LPA) " "6.
 Average package received per university (in LPA) "